Sony A7R Review

 RAW vs In-Camera JPEGs

 As noted above, the Sony A7R produces in-camera JPEGs with loads of crisp detail.
-Additional detail can often be obtained from carefully processing RAW files with a good converter, but the A7R's JPEG processing is some of the best we've seen from a camera.
+Additional detail can often be obtained from carefully processing RAW files with a good converter, but the A7R's JPEG processing is some of the best we've seen from a camera, at least at lower ISOs.
 Let's see how Sony's bundled IDC software and Adobe Camera Raw compare:

 In the table above, mousing over a link at the bottom will load the corresponding crops in the areas above, and clicking on the link will load the full resolution image.
 Examples include (from left to right): an in-camera Extra Fine JPEG at default camera settings and base ISO, a matching RAW file processed through Sony's bundled Image Data Converter 4 software at default settings, and finally the same RAW file converted with Adobe Camera Raw 8.3, then sharpened in Photoshop using unsharp mask at 200% with radius 0.3.